 The degree to which you pay attention to your texting, you’re stealing time away from your spouse.
 Signs of emotional distance inevitably become evident to your now hurt and baffled partner.
-When she discovers that her husband has been texting a female friend often, sooner or later she starts asking questions.
+When she discovers that her husband has been texting a female friend often, eventually she starts asking questions.

-The problem of emotional affairs and texting is that it not only tempts ambivalent spouses, it fundamentally disrupts secure marriages as well.
+The problem of emotional affairs and texting is that it not only tempts ambivalent spouses, but it also fundamentally disrupts secure marriages as well.

 The act of finding solace and support from an attractive other doesn’t require physical cheating to initiate a profound crisis for married couples.